gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Clarified non intended meanings of 'clientId'.

+* Updates on group rekeying contextual with request of new Sender ID.

 * Registration of the resource type rt="core.osc.gm".

 ## Version -07 to -08 ## {#sec-07-08}